Working together with partners

 Conservation technology nonprofit SkyTruth is using Google Maps Platform, Earth Engine, Dynamic World, machine learning, and cloud computing to monitor environmental impacts.
 One of SkyTruth’s projects, Cerulean, uses artificial intelligence to analyze thousands of radar satellite images every day, scanning the world’s oceans for the tell-tale signs of oil slicks from vessels, offshore oil platforms, and other sources, creating a global map of oil pollution and identifying polluters around the world.

 By investing in breakthrough innovations, we’re able to make quicker progress on sustainability and climate solutions.
-For example, through our research teams and moonshots in X—our technology incubator—we’re developing innovative solutions to sustainability challenges and opportunities such as clean energy, urban planning, natural disaster forecasting, and agriculture and aquaculture.
+For example, through our research teams and moonshots in X—our technology incubator—we’re developing innovative solutions to sustainability challenges and opportunities such as clean energy, urban planning, natural disaster forecasting, agriculture, and aquaculture.

-Through Google.org, we’re supporting ambitious projects like our Impact Challenge on Climate Innovation, which allocates $30 million to support breakthrough projects that use data and technology to accelerate climate action.
-Selected organizations will receive funding to scale their activities, along with access to Google’s technical expertise and products to help them maximize their impact.
+The Google.org, Impact Challenge on Climate Innovation provided $30 million to support breakthrough projects that use information, innovation, and AI to accelerate climate action.
+Selected organizations received funding to scale their activities, along with access to Google’s technical expertise to help them maximize their impact.

-The Environmental Justice Data Fund is a collection of grants totaling nearly $9 million that aim to help frontline communities that have been historically underserved and disproportionately impacted by climate change and environmental injustice.
+The Environmental Justice Data Fund is a collection of grants totaling more than $12.5 million that aim to help frontline communities that have been historically underserved and disproportionately impacted by climate change and environmental injustice.

 We also have a large portfolio of sustainability-focused accelerators, all of which support early stage innovations to grow and scale.
 Our Google for Startups Accelerator: Climate Change identifies, supports, and scales startups that are focused on building technologies to combat climate change.

-Through our Startups for Sustainable Development program, we’re working with impact-driven startups using technology to build a more sustainable future and address one or more of the UN's 17 Sustainable Development Goals (SDGs).
-The program has evolved, and now supports close to 400 startups in over 60 countries, working with a network of over 140 partner organizations.
+Through our Startups for Sustainable Development program, we’re working with impact-driven startups using technology to help build a more sustainable future and address one or more of the UN’s 17 Sustainable Development Goals (SDGs).
+The program now supports more than 500 startups in over 70 countries, working with a network of over 180 partner organizations.